-The new SimplePractice Client Portal mobile app lets clients and contacts access their secure online portal while on the go.
+The SimplePractice Client Portal mobile app lets clients and contacts easily access their secure online portal while on the go.
 From the app, they can view and request appointments, make payments, send Secure Messages, and complete intake paperwork.

 In this guide, we’ll provide an overview of the app, including: